Is My Teen in Distress? Exploring Signs and Solutions

 • Stay Calm: Your emotional state directly impacts your teen.
 If they discuss self-harming or other challenging topics like teen stress and anxiety, maintain your composure.
 Your calmness reassures them that they can confide in you.

-• Address the Shame: Often, teenagers hide self-harming behaviors because they’re overwhelmed with shame, thinking something is “seriously wrong” with them.
+• Address the Shame: Teenagers often hide self-harming behaviors because they feel ashamed, thinking something is “seriously wrong” with them.
 Normalize their feelings and struggles.
-As Fred Rogers wisely said, “Anything that’s human is mentionable, and anything that is mentionable can be more manageable.”
+As Fred Rogers wisely said, “Anything human is mentionable, and anything mentionable can be more manageable.”
 Remind your teen of this.
-Assure them that while their actions might not be the best coping mechanisms, their feelings are natural and can be managed with the right support.
+Tell them their feelings are normal and manageable with support.

 • Avoid Self-blame: Identifying signs of mental illness in teens can push parents into self-blame.
 But the healing journey starts when the focus shifts from self-doubt to proactive assistance.